 PRODUCT CONFORMITY

-Hereby, SATEL Oy declares that radio modem modules are in compliance with the essential requirements (radio performance, electromagnetic compatibility and electrical safety) and other relevant provisions of Directive 2014/53/EU.
-Therefore the equipment is labelled with the following CE-markings.
+Hereby, SATEL Oy declares that radio modems are in compliance with the essential requirements (radio performance, electromagnetic compatibility and electrical safety) and other relevant provisions of Directive 2014/53/EU.
+Therefore, the equipment is labelled with CE-marking.